eugeniogarcia/kubernetes-autoscaling/Autoscaling.md

 # Prometheus

-Información about how to setup Prometheus can be seen [here](https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/).
+InformaciÃ³n about how to setup Prometheus can be seen [here](https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/).

 ## Monitoring namespace